-Electronic smoking devices are currently unregulated products with an incomplete body of research related to its potential harms.
-It is commonly believed that ESDs release only water vapor and are not harmful to non-users.
-However, these devices emit an aerosol (not a vapor) containing nicotine and other toxins that are harmful to others.
+All electronic smoking devices, including those that don’t contain tobacco or nicotine, are currently unregulated products with an incomplete body of research related to their potential harms.
+These devices emit an aerosol that may contain nicotine and/or other toxins that may be harmful to others.
 For that reason, most smoke-free environments prohibit ESD use.

 What about the rights of individuals who choose to smoke or use tobacco?

 The college is not requiring that anyone quit smoking or using tobacco.
 We are however asking that those individuals support this initiative and not engage in those activities while on campus.